camargobiel/camargobiel/README.md

 * I'm from Brazil 🇧🇷
 * I start coding when I was 15yo 🤓
 * I have a Technical course in **Analysis and System Development**, and **started a graduation** in Tech area this year 👨‍💻
-* I'm looking for jobs or projects that I can help 🔨